mosip/esignet/README.md

 ## Overview

-This repository contains the source code MOSIP Identity provider service module providing the implementation of Authorization Code flow of OAuth 2.0.
+This repository contains the implementation of Authorization Code flow of OAuth 2.0.
 Supports all the mandatory features of OIDC (Open ID Connect) specification.

 IdP repository contains following: